simai/docara/stubs/site/source/docs/en/registering-custom-tags/overview.md

 # Custom Markdown Tags — Overview

-This page introduces our **custom Markdown tag** system: block-level components delimited by `!type` and `!endtype` markers, implemented on top of League CommonMark and wired into Jigsaw.
+This page introduces our **custom Markdown tag** system: block-level components delimited by `!type` and `!endtype` markers, implemented on top of League CommonMark and wired into Docara’s parser.

 ---